snoyberg/keter/README.md

 the `keter` binary on a separate system, and tracking it via a package manager or similar strategy.

+## Bundling your app for Keter

+1. Modify your web app to check for the `PORT` environment variable, and have it listen for incoming HTTP requests on that port.
+Keter automatically assigns arbitrary ports to each web app it manages.

+2. Create a file `config/keter.yaml`.
+The minimal file just has two settings:

+    ```yaml
+    exec: ../path/to/executable
+    host: mydomainname.example.com
+    ```

+    See the bundles section below for more available settings.

+3. Create a gzipped tarball with the `config/keter.yaml` file, your executable, and any other static resources you would like available to your application.
+This file should be given a `.keter` file extension, e.g.
+    `myapp.keter`.

+4. Copy the `.keter` file to `/opt/keter/incoming`.
+Keter will monitor this directory for file updates, and automatically redeploy new versions of your bundle.

 ## Setup

 Instructions are for an Ubuntu system.
 Eventually, I hope to provide a PPA for